 So what does it offer?

-You can set general parameters or individual ones for every element, as well as offer your custom designs or let your customers upload their own.
+You can set general parameters or individual ones for every element, offer your custom designs or let your customers upload their own.

 There are plenty of options available with Fancy Product Designer, including the ability to add pictures from Facebook & Instagram.